Keyboard shortcuts

 Rust’s visibility rules provide fine-grained control, defaulting to private for strong encapsulation.

 • pub: Makes the item public.
 If an item is pub, it’s accessible from anywhere its parent module is accessible.
+For code outside the current crate to access a pub item, the entire path to the item (including all parent modules) must also be pub.

 • pub(super): Visible only in the immediate parent module.